The Supreme Court analyzes the health supplies plot that brought several defendants to trial

-The Supreme Court has left the trial for an alleged corruption scheme linked to the purchase of medical supplies and hiring in public companies pending judgment.
-The Prosecutor's Office maintains requests for prison sentences for the main defendants for crimes of criminal organization, bribery, influence peddling, and embezzlement.
+The Supreme Court has left the trial for an alleged corruption network linked to the purchase of medical supplies and hiring in public companies ready for sentencing.
+The Public Prosecutor's Office maintains prison requests for the main defendants for crimes of criminal organization, bribery, influence peddling, and embezzlement.
 Several witnesses chose not to testify as they are also under investigation.

-A courtroom of the Supreme Court, with judges in robes and files on the table, symbolizes the trial for corruption in medical supplies.
+A courtroom of the Supreme Court, with robed judges and files on the table, symbolizes the trial for corruption in medical supplies.

-Blockchain technology as a potential transparency tool in public procurement 🛡️
+Blockchain technology as a possible transparency tool in public procurement 🛡️

 Distributed ledger systems like blockchain could have prevented some of these irregularities.
 By making each step of a public procurement process immutable, from bidding to payment, a verifiable trail is generated for any auditor.
 The transparency offered by this technology reduces the space for opaque agreements or fund diversions, although its implementation requires political will and regulatory changes that have not yet materialized in the Spanish administration.